97% Win Rate For Pedestrian Accident Victims

 Insurance companies know that proven, experienced firms can receive far more in compensation for serious injury victims by going to trial, so they often want to settle.
 If they do not believe that you can win at trial, they will be unlikely to give you what you are entitled to.
 With a team of legal professionals behind you, you would have far more leverage to obtain maximum compensation.

-If you were injured by a vehicle while walking, speaking to our pedestrian accident attorneys in Orange County would be very beneficial.
+If you were injured by a vehicle while walking, speaking to Huntington Beach personal injury attorney Timothy J. Ryan would be very beneficial.
 We'll provide you with a free consultation and answer any questions you may have.
 There is no obligation to retain our firm and we do not charge you a penny unless your case is won.